sebaxj/pi-musical-keyboard/README.md

 functions in gl.h should be in console.h but i haven't really checked that yet).
 If you want any clarification, we can meet quickly.
 I'm afraid my code might be unclear in some parts.
 - Also, in the graphic keyboard, I put the A from the other octave because I think it's esthetically nicer , but it's not yet implemented in the shell (no key associated, and no phase yet).
-DONE => changed the key mapping.
+DONE => CHANGED THE KEY MAPPING in shell.c

 => Sebastian (WEDNESDAY)
 - See merge notes, and notes in slack.

+=> Isma (Thursday)
+- associated the upper A. I changed the key mapping (look at the table below).
+- some small changes (added the handling of the upper A key, and height of the piano so that it doesn't go out of bounds now that we've added the first lines of explanation).
+- I'm thinking of implementing a pop-up message when someone presses a key that's not one of the musical keys.
+I'll do that after you finish your changes with the instruments. btw tell me if you need any help with that if it takes too much time.
+- notes in slack.

 FILE STRUCTURE: app is musical_ps2_keyboard.c
  - use audio driver to control audio output with PWN through audio jack